 To tackle fuel poverty, each major energy supplier is obligated to deliver a certain amount of lifetime bill savings to customers through the installation of various energy efficiency measures.
 However, to achieve the aim of reducing fuel poverty nationwide, the costs of delivering this obligation should not contribute to the increase of energy prices.
 Obligated energy suppliers need to deliver the obligation as cost effectively as possible – in such way as not to make fuel poverty worse by ensuring that the cost of energy to residents remains competitive and affordable.

-ThermCERT presents an opportunity to reduce the complexity and time required to identify ECO eligible customers.
+ThermCERT provides an opportunity to reduce the complexity and time required to identify ECO eligible customers.

 Users and their needs

-The product is being developed for E.ON to deliver their Energy Company Obligation through assisting with identification of vulnerable communities, saving time and resource.
+The product was developed for E.ON to deliver their Energy Company Obligation through assisting with identification of vulnerable communities, saving time and resource.

 The ThermCERT system combines satellite derived and pre-existing statistical data sets into a single point of access.
-This has a potential to enable E.ON users to analyse and narrow down the areas that are suffering from the fuel poverty, making them eligible for energy efficiency improvement measures.
+This allows E.ON users to analyse and narrow down the areas that are suffering from the fuel poverty, making them eligible for energy efficiency improvement measures.
 The product includes unique data sets that have been created combining heat loss data from satellites with publicly available data to provide accurate and up to date energy efficiency metrics for communities across the UK.

 Local authorities are a second potential market for ThermCERT services.
 Local authorities play a role in the delivering Energy Company Obligation by defining the local eligibility criteria for energy supply companies.
 Currently, there is a lack of resources to analyse the masses of pre-existing data on local communities.
 Up to date contextual knowledge is crucial to address the problems strategically and improve quality of life for local communities.
 Astrosat and E.ON Energy Solutions have entered in contractual relations to design, develop and pilot the ThermCERT services within frames of a demonstration project, supported by the ESA Business Applications programme.